 - Signal sensitivity ranges from 0 dBm to -128 dBm.
 The closer to zero the number, the higher the value, and the stronger the signal.
 So for example, -30 dBm is stronger than -60 dBm.

-Here are the general dBm readouts for Wi-Fi and might or might not apply to other wireless communication methods such as cellular:
+Here are the general dBm readouts for Wi-Fi in the US that might not fully apply to other regions or other wireless communication methods such as cellular:

 - North of -30 dBm: Too good to be true, or signal saturation (not good).